0xProject/rpc-gateway/README.md

   allowedNumberOfRetriesPerTarget: 2
   retryDelay: "10ms" # delay between retries

-  # The total number of failovers for a single request (switching to the next healthy RPC target)
+  # The total number of reroutes for a single request (switching to the next healthy RPC target)
-  allowedNumberOfFailovers: 1
+  allowedNumberOfReroutes: 1

-  # Note: the maximum number of retries for a request = (1 + allowedNumberOfFailovers) * allowedNumberOfRetriesPerTarget
+  # Note: the maximum number of retries for a request = (1 + allowedNumberOfReroutes) * allowedNumberOfRetriesPerTarget

 healthChecks:
   interval: "5s" # how often to do healthchecks